Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 }

-- Tailwind: CSS output grows logarithmically.
-Because utilities are shared across components, a 500-component app might only produce 12–18 KB of CSS.
+- Tailwind: CSS grows logarithmically.
+Utilities are shared across components, so a 500-component app might only produce 12-18KB.
 Adding more components barely increases the stylesheet.

-- CSS Modules: CSS output grows linearly.
+- CSS Modules: CSS grows linearly.
 Each component adds its own styles.
-A 500-component app can easily produce 40–80 KB of CSS, depending on how much you duplicate.
+A 500-component app can produce 40-80KB depending on duplication.

-CSS Modules give you the full power of CSS — media queries, animations, pseudo-elements, container queries — without learning a framework-specific syntax.
+CSS Modules give you the full power of CSS — media queries, animations, pseudo-elements, container queries — without learning framework-specific syntax.
 If you already think in CSS, modules feel invisible.

-Here's a real-world comparison.
-A responsive card component:
+Here's a real comparison.
+A responsive card:

 export function Card({ title, description, image }) {